Shopping Cart

 e.g.: Lanolin, Lanolin Alcohol, Lanolin Oil

 Lanolin is not vegan.
-It is extracted from sheep's wool and can trigger allergies in some people.
+It is obtained from sheep's wool and can cause allergies in some people.

 e.g.: Cera Alba, Beeswax, Cera Flava

-Beeswax is an animal-derived ingredient and therefore not vegan.
-The extraction of beeswax can disrupt the natural behavior of bees and contribute to their suffering.
+Beeswax is an animal ingredient and therefore not vegan.
+The harvesting of beeswax can disrupt the natural behavior of bees and contribute to their suffering.

 e.g.: Hydrolyzed Silk